No767/Kumiko/README.md

 # Inviting the Bot

-Via Top.gg.
+Via Top.gg, or any of the links in the [Bot Discovery Network](https://github.com/No767/Rin#bot-discovery-network-links) section.
 You can invite Rin by clicking [here](https://top.gg/bot/865883525932253184/invite).
 Rin's prefix is `/`.
-Note that previously (before v1.5.0), the prefix was `.`.
-Versions beyond v1.5.0 will only support the slash (`/`) prefix.
+Note that previously (before v2.0.0), the prefix was `.`.
+Versions beyond v2.0.0 will only support the slash (`/`) prefix.

 # Installing Dependencies
 Getting the environment set up for the bot is a kinda complex process.
 Rin now uses [Uvloop](https://github.com/MagicStack/uvloop), which is a drop-in replacement for [Asyncio](https://docs.python.org/3/library/asyncio.html) and is just as fast as Node.js.
 If you want to get set up, here are the instructions to do so: